-You are gonna love today’s recipe.
+You are gonna love today’s recipe for Super Bean Burritos.
 It’s all vegetarian and believe it or not my whole family loved it.
-My hubby and boys were not asking “Where’s the beef?” , they were too busy snarfing these burritos down.
+My hubby and boys were not asking “Where’s the beef?”
+They were too busy snarfing these burritos down.
 Melanie at My Kitchen Cafe just posted this recipe on Tuesday and I ended up making it that night for dinner.
 Love Melanie and her blog!
 These burritos just sounded so good and my family is always up for anything Mexican.
 Plus, I had everything in the house to make them.

-There were a few things that I learned about this recipe.
+There were a few things that I learned about this recipe the first time I made them.
 First, I just threw in some leftover rice that I had in the fridge.
 I didn’t measure it out or anything, but it looked like it was close to 2 cups.
 This may be why I only ended up with 10 burritos and not the 16 the recipe said it would make, or maybe my 2/3 cup of filling was too full.
 Who knows, but that’s what I got when I made this.

 Second, was that I don’t care for it to be made with canned corn.
 I had some so I used it.
 I usually only use it in stuff made in my crock pot.
 For me, canned corn has a different taste and the canned corn taste took away from the yummy flavors in this burrito.
-I will not use the canned corn next time, I’ll go for frozen corn.
+I don’t use the canned corn, I go for frozen corn.

 This recipe does not have to be vegetarian either.
 You can throw some meat inside too.
 Melanie said she has mixed in some leftover shredded pork several times with great success.
 You could add any leftover meat you may have such as chicken, roast beef, or even ground beef.
 I think it would be fabulous with a scoop of Cafe Rio pork thrown in each burrito.
 YUM!
 Be creative.